serhii-londar/open-source-mac-os-apps/README.md

 - [Overkill](https://github.com/KrauseFx/overkill-for-mac) - Stop iTunes from opening when you connect your iPhone. ![SwiftIcon]
 - [ProfileCreator](https://github.com/erikberglund/ProfileCreator) - macOS Application to create standard or customized configuration profiles. ![ObjectiveCIcon]
 - [Sloth](https://github.com/sveinbjornt/Sloth) - Sloth is an OS X application that displays a list of all open files and sockets in use by all running applications on your system. ![ObjectiveCIcon]
-- [The Unarchiver](https://bitbucket.org/kosovan/theunarchiver) - The Unarchiver is an Objective-C application for uncompressing archive files. ![ObjectiveCIcon]
 - [Turbo Boost Switcher](https://github.com/rugarciap/Turbo-Boost-Switcher) - Turbo Boost Switcher is a little application for Mac computers that allows to enable and/or disable the Turbo Boost feature. ![ObjectiveCIcon]
 - [VerticalBar](https://github.com/DeromirNeves/VerticalBar) - macOS application to add a vertical bar to Dock. ![SwiftIcon]